Holic75/KingmakerFavoredClass/README.md

 # Favored Class

-This is a mod for Pathfinder:Kingmaker that adds favored class mechanics.
+This is a mod for Pathfinder:Kingmaker that adds favored class mechanics and traits.

-It is not compatible with favored class from Eldritch Arcana mod (you will normally get two favored classes - one from this mod and one from EA, so you probably might just pick some dummy class from one mod and use bonus from the other).
+It is not compatible with favored class from Eldritch Arcana mod.

 It adds the following options for favored class bonuses:
  - +1 HP/level